 Don't get me wrong - this is not Downton Abbey or the land of dress codes!
 Our evenings 'Up North' are generally spent looking for the Northern Lights or strolling with an ice cream cone from the Pine Cone.
 But, in the event it's not a sweatshirt campfire night, I pack a few *very casual* summer dresses for dinners either at home or in town, particularly if I'm in one of the regions cities.

 Up North Packing List: The Right Shoes

-When it comes to shoes, which always deserve their own category, I'd recommend bringing:
+When it comes to shoes, which always deserve their own category in my packing articles, I'd recommend bringing:

 Shoes for the beach

 Michigan's beaches can be sandy or rocky (depending on where you'll be), so a pair of flip-flops that could get wet won't go amiss.